 Free shipping has now turned into a cutthroat necessity for many online retailers and marketers.
-No doubt there are certain costs related to free shipping however there are much stronger reasons to feel good about it.
-When renowned online shopping websites like Amazon first introduced free shipping maybe a couple or more years ago, it might not have made any right sense for all such eCommerce merchants, particularly those with small businesses.
-But with the drastically increasing scale and growing customer expectations, free shipping has become common, mandatory and even beneficial to most of the online retailers.
+There are certain costs related to free shipping; however, there are much stronger reasons to feel good about it.
+When renowned online shopping websites like Amazon first introduced free shipping, maybe a couple or more years ago, it might not have made any right sense for all eCommerce merchants, particularly those with small businesses.
+But with the drastically increasing scale and growing customer expectations, free shipping has become common, mandatory, and even beneficial to most online retailers.
 Let us find out how.

 5 Benefits of Offering Free Shipping

-- Free shipping boosts average order value-A portion of the promised, free-shipping-induced boost in eCommerce revenue will come in the form of increased average order value.
-When free shipping offers a minimum threshold like- £ 25, £ 50 or £ 70, some shoppers will certainly add more items to their carts.
+- Free shipping boosts the average order value-A portion of the promised free-shipping-induced boost in eCommerce revenue will come in the form of increased average order value.
+When free shipping offers a minimum threshold like- £ 25, £ 50, or £ 70, some shoppers will certainly add more items to their carts.
 A June 2015 study from ComScore and UPS has reported that 52% of shoppers have added items to their eCommerce shopping cart to qualify for free shipping.

-- Free shipping costs can be controlled– Online retailers those who sell commonly available products or any other commodities often compete on the pricing, they try their best in diminishing the margin and there triggers the race that would reach the bottom first.
-Usually, there is no way out of it, one cannot help if his/her competitor is irrationally decreasing the price.
-However free shipping can control the costs to some extent.
+- Free shipping costs can be controlled– Online retailers who sell commonly available products or any other commodities often compete on the pricing.
+They try their best to diminish the margin, which triggers the race to reach the bottom first.
+Usually, there is no way out of it.
+One cannot help if his/her competitor is irrationally decreasing the price.
+However, free shipping can control costs to some extent.
 Confident online retailers can take actions that can significantly reduce shipping costs.
 Given this level of control, managing shipping expenses may even be a way to regain margin.

-- Loyal customers love free shipping– Although it is not yet 100% certain that free shipping offers help in retaining customers, still many such marketers religiously believe that there is a strong bond, a strong relationship between the company and the customers.
+- Loyal customers love free shipping– Although it is not yet 100% certain that free shipping offers help in retaining customers, many such marketers religiously believe that there is a strong bond, a strong relationship between the company and the customers.
 They believe that most of the customers shopping from their websites are loyal and good.
-Therefore as a return gift, they offer them free shipping and the customers in return give them good feedback and helps them adding up more new customers.
+Therefore as a return gift, they offer them free shipping, and the customers, in return, give them good feedback and helps them adding up more new customers.

-- Free shipping helps in enhancing retailer-client trust– As human beings we want our money to be spent the right way and even if a little of it is wasted then it affects us.
-Free shipping is the best way to assure the customers who are mostly budget-oriented that their money has been invested in the right place and not even a single penny is wasted in these criteria.
+- Free shipping helps enhance a retailer-client trust– As human beings, we want our money to be spent the right way, and even if a little of it is wasted, it affects us.
+Free shipping is the best way to assure the customers who are mostly budget-oriented that their money has been invested in the right place, and not even a single penny is wasted in these criteria.

-Author Bio: Mark Collins writes of the behalf of Syncline, a company that provides multichannel eCommerce solutions.
+Author Bio: Mark Collins writes on behalf of Syncline, a company that provides multichannel eCommerce solutions.